 There is a saying that "people get the government they vote for."
 The implication of the maxim is that if undesirable or unwise legislation is enacted, if executive branch officials are inept or ineffective, or if the government is beset with widespread corruption, then such unfortunate results are the consequence of the electorate's decision regarding whom to trust with the powers and prestige of public office.
 The Constitution does not forbid people from enacting wrongheaded policies.
 If voters elect leaders that fail them, then the citizenry is saddled with the consequences of its choice until the next election.
 Such is the reality in a democratic republic.

-"The Other Voting Right: Protecting Every Citizen's Vote by Safeguarding the Integrity of the Ballot Box,"
+The Other Voting Right: Protecting Every Citizen's Vote by Safeguarding the Integrity of the Ballot Box,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol28/iss1/4
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol28/iss1/4